How to Get the Most from Your Family Photo Session: Real Advice from Real Families

 Seattle outdoor family maternity session at a lake with mountain views in the background

-One of the most frequent pieces of advice?
+The most common advice?
 Let go and trust your photographer.

 “Trust the process, Lana knows what she is doing!”